-- 2. The Committee is asked to note the report and in particular that: - a) Three legacy partial assurance report ratings containing high importance recommendations remain outstanding and the ACFO (Service Support) continues to work to bring resolutions to these outstanding actions but there are continued delays; - b) Work is progressing well with the 2023/24 audit plan and is at the stage anticipated for this time of year.
+- 2. The Committee is asked to note the report and that: - a) One legacy partial assurance report relating to a disaster recovery strategy and associated testing has now been addressed. - b) Two legacy partial assurance reports (relating to contract procedure rules and BACS respectively) containing high importance recommendations remaining outstanding.
+These will be retested as part of the 2024/25 coverage. - c) Work is progressing well with the 2023/24 audit plan and is at the stage anticipated for this time of year.